Ojhkmhoiuyhi/cloudflare-api-mcp-copy/README.md

 # cloudflare-api-mcp

-A lightweight [Model Control Protocol (MCP)](https://modelcontextprotocol.io) server deployed on [Cloudflare Workers](https://workers.cloudflare.com) that interfaces with the [Cloudflare REST API](https://developers.cloudflare.com/api/).
+A lightweight Model Control Protocol (MCP) server deployed on Cloudflare Workers that interfaces with the [Cloudflare REST API](https://developers.cloudflare.com/api/).
+Bootstrapped with [create-mcp](https://github.com/zueai/create-mcp) CLI.

-This is a simple example of an MCP server made with the [create-mcp](https://github.com/zueai/create-mcp) CLI.

 It's still under development, I will be adding more tools as I find myself needing them.